 Assessment weighting: Exam 70% / Coursework 30% (1 essay).
 All coursework is resubmittable.

-While the comprehensive reading list would be provided for each topic covered in the course below and separately for each tutorial seminar week by week, a basic exposition of standard theories can be found in a number of text books popularly used in International Economics courses such as (technical tutorial classes are organized to help students to acquire these analytical skills in detail):
+While the comprehensive reading list will be provided for each topic covered in the course below and separately for each tutorial seminar week by week, a basic exposition of standard theories can be found in a number of text books popularly used in International Economics courses such as (technical tutorial classes are organized to help students to acquire these analytical skills in detail):

 In addition, you may find it useful to consult the following reference books for specific topics: